kallewesterling/markdown-interpreter/README.md

 from MarkdownInterpreter import split_md_into_sections, get_raw_content
 ```

+## How to run this script

+_If you are interested in just testing it out, there is a [test.py](test.py) file available to run immediately after you clone this repo._

 `split_md_into_sections` is the most useful function here but depends on markdown data that we will download directly from a GitHub source, using `get_raw_content`.

 To get the data, we will run: